Case study activity

 ii) Treatment/Intervention Plan: to demonstrate as to how you work with the client

 iii) Further to this, it is required that the applicant demonstrate their use of focused psychological strategies(FPS) in their treatment/intervention plan.

 The applicant will be able to choose where they complete their case study responses and to nominate their own observer.
 Applicants are required to provide this information as part of their online credential application form.

 - Applicants are required to nominate an observer who can supervise them for the duration of the case study activity.

-- The observer cannot be a family member, spouse/partner or a direct report, but may be a supervisor or manager in their workplace, a colleague outside their team, a Justice of the Peace (JP), or any person with whom the applicant does not have a personal relationship (a general acquaintance is acceptable).
+- The observer cannot be a family member, spouse/partner or a direct report, but may be a supervisor or manager in their workplace, a colleague outside their team or any person with whom the applicant does not have a personal relationship (a general acquaintance is acceptable).

 - Following pre-assessment, AASW staff will contact applicants to discuss their chosen observer, and to agree upon a location/date/time for the activity to be held (usually at the applicant’s work or home).

 - The AASW will then liaise with observers to clarify their role, verify their identity, arrange for the delivery of the case studies and to confirm all other arrangements.